-Figure 4-28.
+Figure 4-26.
 Flat Profile after ungrouping MPI

-The default settings ensure that all statistics are summarized into a single profile.
-Each of these Charts also provide the option of viewing the data for each process.
-To do this, use the combo box at the top of the tab as shown in Figure 4-29.
-For example, selecting Children of Group All_Processes results in Figure 4-30.
+The default settings ensure that all statistics are summarized over all threads into a single profile.
+All tabs provide the option of viewing the data for each process separately.
+To do this, use the combo box at the top of the tab as shown in Figure 4-27.
+For example, selecting Children of Group All\Processes results in Figure 4-28.
 The processes are now listed as the top-level entries in the tree (first column).
-To expand and collapse the processes of interest, use the plus and minus handles (see Figure 4-30).
+To expand and collapse the processes of interest, use the plus and minus handles (see Figure 4-28).